debops/debops/ansible/roles/debops.rsyslog/docs/defaults-detailed.rst

   the way before generating the configuration from a template.
 This parameter can be used to modify the ``rsyslogd`` configuration provided by the system packages.
-It should only be used with the ``filename`` parameter, otherwise there might be unforseen consequences.
+It should only be used with the ``filename`` parameter, otherwise there might be unforeseen consequences.

 ``divert_to``
   Optional.
-If the ``divert`` paremter is enabled, using this parameter you can specify the filename to divert the file to.
+If the ``divert`` parameter is enabled, using this parameter you can specify the filename to divert the file to.
 The diversion will be confined to :file:`/etc/rsyslog.d/` directory.
 This can be used to change the order of the configuration files if needed.